October 1, 2008 Issue

 Corner Reflector

-To find out how a corner mirror works, try the Exploratorium activity Corner Reflector.
-To see how light reflects in a corner mirror, check out National Taiwan Normal University's Multiple Reflection from Two Plane Mirrors applet.
+For an experiment that shows how a corner mirror works, try the Exploratorium activity Corner Reflector.
+To understand how light reflects in a corner mirror, check out this page from The Physics Classroom.

 Search/Browse